rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/spritefont.md

 # SpriteFont

-the `SpriteFont (ref:{SiliconStudio.Xenko.Graphics.SpriteFont})` class offers an convenient way to draw text.
-It works with the `SpriteBatch (ref:{SiliconStudio.Xenko.Graphics.SpriteBatch})` class.
+the @'SiliconStudio.Xenko.Graphics.SpriteFont' class offers an convenient way to draw text.
+It works with the @'SiliconStudio.Xenko.Graphics.SpriteBatch' class.

 # Load a SpriteFont

 Since the font is an asset, the user can easily load it.
-The asset loader will return a `SpriteFont (ref:{SiliconStudio.Xenko.Graphics.SpriteFont})` object.
+The asset loader will return a @'SiliconStudio.Xenko.Graphics.SpriteFont' object.
 It contains all the options to display a text (bitmaps, kerning, line spacing etc.).

 **Code:** Load a SpriteFont